throwoawaytara/VittleVitals/README.md

-#Adding a card to trello
+#Adding a card to Trello

 The title is one of two formats: